 Some owners of ethanol fireplaces use denatured alcohol (alcohol that is unfit for human consumption) because it’s usually cheaper.
 However, the composition of this product varies.
 It may contain ketones, which have raised some health concerns, and/or naphtha, which is a hydrocarbon derivative from oil and gas production and so not very environmentally friendly.
 The fumes are unlikely to be dangerous, but they might be unpleasant in a confined space.
 Our advice would be to stick with bioethanol as the fireplace manufacturer intended.

 Actual heat output is usually given in British thermal units (Btu).
-We’ve covered the practical application of this figure below, where we look at picking the right ethanol fireplace for your room size.

 Fire lighter: VEHHE Candle Lighter

-Keep your hands a safe distance from naked flames with this versatile long-neck lighter.
+Keep your hands at a safe distance from naked flames with this versatile long-neck lighter.
 The windproof design uses an electrical spark for flawless performance, and it’s recharged via any convenient USB port.
 A battery indicator tells you when it’s getting low, though you should get a hundred or more uses per charge.